wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-mysql.md

 9. Shutdown SI server.
 Here we deliberately create a scenario where the server crashes before the SI server could persist the latest production count.

     !!!info
         Here, the SI server crashes before the state is persisted.
-Therefore, the SI server cannot persist the latest count (which should include the last two productions `100` Croissants and `100` Croutons).
+Therefore, the SI server cannot persist the latest count (which should include the last two production runs `100` Croissants and `100` Croutons).
 The good news is, thr `CDC source` replays the last two messages, allowing the Streaming Integrator to successfully recover from the server crash.

 10. Restart the SI server and wait for about one minute.